 Run by Earthwatch, an international environmental charity, the Earth Skills Network is organised in collaboration with United Nations Educational, Scientific and Cultural Organisation (UNESCO), the International Union for Conservation of Nature (IUCN) and Shell.

 The programme partners Shell business leaders with managers of protected areas.
-Shell staff work with these area managers over an intensive ten-day training period followed by a year of mentoring.
+Shell staff work with these area managers over an intensive ten-day training period at the Lajuma Research Centre in South Africa, followed by a year of mentoring.

 The programme gives park managers the opportunity to learn crucial business skills whilst giving Shell leaders the chance to develop their own leadership skills.
 This is part of Shell’s longstanding commitment to work with others to help safeguard protected areas.